The Pros and Cons of On-Campus Housing for Community College

 - Living on campus is a half-step toward independence – if you really want to be independent you may need to choose an off-campus housing solution.

 As you can see, there are pros and cons to living on-campus while you attend community college.
-These advantages and drawbacks are subjective which means that you might interpret them differently than someone else would.
+These advantages and drawbacks are subjective meaning that you might interpret them differently than someone else would.
 The things that you see as a benefit someone else could see as a drawback.

 Tips for Saving Money on Room and Board